Pylons/pyramid/docs/narr/security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In request handling code, you can check the presence and validity of a CSRF
-token with :func:`pyramid.session.check_csrf_token`.
+token with :func:`pyramid.csrf.check_csrf_token`.
 If the token is valid, it
 will return ``True``, otherwise it will raise ``HTTPBadRequest``.
 Optionally,
 you can specify ``raises=False`` to have the check return ``False`` instead of
 raising an exception.